Message from the CEO

 Creating a strong

-the capabilities of diverse individuals
+of diverse individuals

 SoftBank Corp. strives to create opportunities and build an environment in which all employees, regardless of age, gender, nationality or disability, can demonstrate their individuality and capabilities.
 Promotions are given based on fair evaluation of responsibilities, performance and capabilities.